KevinApodaca/KevinApodaca/README.md

 **KevinApodaca/KevinApodaca** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 - 🔭 I’m currently working on a Flutter app for a local real-estate compnay
-- 🌱 I’m currently learning ElasticSearch...
+- 🌱 I’m currently learning MongoDB and NIFI
 - ⚡ Fun fact: I don't drink Coffee or eat Pizza...

 I am a web developer studying Computer Science at the University of Texas at El Paso.